background

 Likewise, the laissez-faire leadership style by management can easily contribute to the detachment of a company’s employees from the company itself and their fellow employees.

-But while certain employees may feel left out and unsatisfied with the company, others will thrive in such conditions.
+But while certain employees may feel left out and unsatisfied with the company, in contrast, others will thrive in such conditions.

-Therefore, most developed economies in the real-word blend the principles of laissez-faire with government intervention, such as taxes, to reduce income inequality and fund the country’s necessary social services.
+Therefore, most developed countries with established economies in the real-world blend the principles of laissez-faire with government intervention, such as taxes, to reduce income inequality and fund necessary social services.

 Comments